marie678/Projet-Mise-en-prod-3A/README_new_features.md

   </tr>
   <tr>
     <td> Recipes </td>
-    <td> - 687k Ko16 s </td>
+    <td> 16 s - 687k Ko </td>
     <td> 14 s - 174k Ko</td>
-    <td> 9 s</td>
+    <td> 9 s - 91963124 bites / 11.5k Ko</td>
   </tr>
   <tr>
     <td> recipes_data </td>
     <td> 65 s - 1 256k Ko </td>
     <td> 58 s - 986k Ko </td>
-    <td> 40 s - 89245812 bites / 11155 Ko</td>
+    <td> 40 s - 89245812 bites / 11k Ko</td>
   </tr>
 </table>

-Preprocessing code
+The preprocessing code was adapted to reduce the compute time.

 ## Code

-- tested quality of code (imports in order, pep8 coding conventions, typing, ...)
+- The quality of the code was improved and tested (imports in order, pep8 coding conventions, typing, ...).

-- created more functions and put them in a unique folder,

-- structured the functions folder better (unique script -> 2 folders and 6 scripts with different functionality for more visibility)
+- More functions were created and put in a unique structured folder.
+Rather than having them in a unique script we created 2 folders and 6 scripts with different functionality for more visibility.

-- more parametrizaion with YAML file
+- External parametrizaion with YAML file: the dataframes related parameters (columns to keep or format, file names) and s3 connexion parameters were externalized.

 ## Application